-Bring ID-Wear Bracelet-Be in Dress Code-Have Fun!

-Christian Brothers SPECIAL EVENT STUDENT DANCES: Christian Brothers hosts at least three "special event" student guest dances each year: Homecoming Dance, Winter Dance, and Upper Division Ball.
-All Catholic high school students may be invited to attend these dances with a Christian Brothers host.
-If a Christian Brothers student wishes to bring a student from a non-Catholic high school to one of these dances, the student is required to submit a non-Catholic high school guest contract to the Student Activities Directors by the stated deadline for pre-approval.
+SPECIAL EVENT STUDENT DANCES: Christian Brothers may host "special event" student/guest dances each year including Homecoming Dance, and Upper Division Ball.
+Catholic high school students may be invited to attend these dances with a Christian Brothers student-host.

+If a Christian Brothers student wishes to bring a student from a non-

+Catholic high school to one of these dances, the student is required to submit a non-

+Catholic high school guest contract to the Assistant Dean of Student Life by the stated deadline for preapproval.
 The limit is one guest per Christian Brothers student.
 Guests must enter with their host student.
 Dances at Christian Brothers are high-school-age-appropriate events.

 All students and guests must fulfill the following requirements:

 - May not arrive or depart in rented vehicles, limousines, buses, or RV's to any dance. - Be currently enrolled in high school (9th 12th grade).
 Freshmen cannot attend dances with seniors.
 Freshmen cannot attend Upper Division Ball. - Be a student in good standing, verified by the school administration. - Have a current and valid student identification card from the student's/guest's high school. - As a courtesy, Christian Brothers will allow graduates from the four local Catholic high schools (CBHS, Cristo Rey, Jesuit, St. Francis) from the previous year's graduating class only to attend.
 These graduates must submit a dance contract, which includes verification from the School's administration that they were in good standing upon graduation by the stated guest contract deadline.
 Guests may be no older than 19 years of age.
-These guests must also provide valid photo identification that includes their date of birth.
+These guests must also provide valid photo identification that includes their date of birth. - Behavior Code listed above applies to semi-formal and formal dances.

-Homecoming Dance: Dress code is semi-formal.
+Homecoming Dance dress code is semi-formal and Upper Division Ball dress code is formal.